 Predictive theoretical and computational approaches for all fields of optics and photonics: full and semi-analytical treatments; applied mathematics and numerical analysis of partial differential equations; high-performance computing, massively parallel codes, including utilization of hardware accelerators; singular nonlinear processes, shocks, wave collapse; material processing; first principle calculations of optical properties in dielectrics, plasmas, semiconductors and plasmonic structures; artificial optical materials.

-JS1 - Free Electron Lasers and Applications
+JSI - Free Electron Lasers and Applications

 Thomas Tschentscher, European XFEL GmbH, Hamburg, Germany

-Christoph Bostedt, Northwestern University, Evanston, USA
+Christoph Bostedt, Argonne National Laboratory and Northwestern University, USA

-JS2 - Advanced Microscopy and Nanoscopy
+JSII - Advanced Microscopy and Nanoscopy

 Melike Lakadamyali, ICFO, Castelldefels (Barcelona), Spain